 I recently discovered this new printable pdf Trust in The Lord Bible Journaling kit, and since I’m new to the idea of Bible journaling, I found it to be a great place to start!
 I’m really enjoying myself while using it.
 You don’t have to be very creative to get the most out of it!

-There’s a simple Bible reading plan on trusting the Lord, all kinds of traceable Bible verses and quotes, and a simple daily Bible journaling page that has room for your daily Bible reading references and notes, a gratitude list, prayer requests, and room for your artistic side, whether you’re drawing, tracing word-art, or something else entirely.
+There’s a simple Bible reading plan on trusting the Lord, all kinds of traceable Bible verses and quotes, and a simple daily Bible journaling page that has room for your daily reading references and notes, a gratitude list, prayer requests, and room for your artistic side, whether you’re drawing, tracing word-art, or something else entirely.

 A prayer journal is something I keep hearing about, and I know my mom keeps one, but I’ve never gotten started.
 I’ve tried a few apps, and I like the idea, but it just hasn’t clicked yet.